Skip to content

 The name comes from the falcons nesting on the Red Rocks of Romanija Mountain.

-Peć Mlini
+Via Ferrata Peć Mlini

-Difficulty: E/F
+Difficulty: E/F (Extremely Difficult)

 Location: Grude, Peć Mlini Adventure Park

-Elevation gain: 150 m
+Elevation Gain: 150 m

-Route length: 260 m
+Length: 260 m

 Via Ferrata Peć Mlini Grude

-Via Ferrata Bijele Stijene Trebević Sarajevo
+Via Ferrata Bijela Stijena Trebević Sarajevo

 Difficulty: B/C